lkesteloot/unsong/unsong.md

 “The other name for the Messiah ben Joseph is the Messiah ben Ephraim.
 It makes sense.
 Two of the Twelve Tribes are descended from Joseph; Ephraim is one of them.
 So the Messiah will be a descendent of Joseph through the tribe of Ephraim.
 There’s only one problem: Ephraim is one of the Lost Tribes and as far as anyone knows the descendents of Ephraim have been wiped out.

-“Except…that a group of Jews calling themselves the Bene Ephraim turned up in, of all places, southern India, claiming to be the last living descendants of that tribe.
+“Except... that a group of Jews calling themselves the Bene Ephraim turned up in, of all places, southern India, claiming to be the last living descendants of that tribe.
 And now a man of Indian descent comes bearing Messianic aspirations.
 Interesting.
 I’ve looked into your mother’s family, Jalaketu West.
 Looked into them probably more than you have.
 It’s pretty easy when so many of their souls are your property for all eternity.”

 He paused to see if the Comet King had winced.
 It was hard to tell.